-We perform system design, assembly and testing in-house and utilize an outsourcing strategy for the manufacture of components and major subassemblies.
-Our in-house manufacturing activities consist primarily of assembling and testing components and subassemblies that are acquired through third-party vendors and integrating those subassemblies into our finished products.
-Our principal manufacturing activities take place in the U.S., Singapore, Israel, Germany, United Kingdom, Italy and China.
-Our supply chain strategy adheres to ethical labor practices, responsible minerals sourcing, and Responsible Business Alliance and SEMI guidelines.
+We perform system design, assembly and testing in-house and utilize an outsourcing strategy to manufacture components and major subassemblies.
+Our in-house manufacturing activities consist primarily of assembling and testing components and subassemblies acquired through third-party vendors and integrating those subassemblies into our finished products.
+Our principal manufacturing activities occur in the U.S., Singapore, Israel, Germany, United Kingdom, Italy and China.
+Our supply chain strategy incorporates considerations for ethical labor practices, responsible minerals sourcing, and Responsible Business Alliance and SEMI guidelines.

 Some critical parts, components and subassemblies (collectively, "parts") that we use are designed by us and manufactured by suppliers in accordance with our specifications, while other parts are standard commercial products.
-We use numerous vendors to supply parts and raw materials for the manufacture and support of our products.
-Although we make reasonable efforts to ensure that these parts and raw materials are available from multiple suppliers, this is not always possible, and certain parts and raw materials included in our systems may be obtained only from a single supplier or a limited group of suppliers.
+We use numerous vendors to supply parts and raw materials to manufacture and support our products.
+Although we make reasonable efforts to ensure that these parts and raw materials are available from multiple suppliers, this is not always possible.
+Certain parts and raw materials included in our systems may be obtained only from a single supplier or a limited group of suppliers.
 Through our business interruption planning, we endeavor to minimize the risk of production interruption by, among other things, monitoring the financial condition of suppliers of key parts and raw materials, providing financial support and incentives to encourage vendors to increase capacity when required, identifying (but not necessarily qualifying) possible alternative suppliers of such parts and materials, and ensuring adequate inventories of key parts and raw materials are available to maintain manufacturing schedules.